braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > value = A;
 > ````
 >
-> ① calculates the graph OrdMxWU calling the parent `OrdMxWU`.
+> ①calculates the graph OrdMxWU calling the parent `OrdMxWU`.
 >
-> ② Same as in notes  ②, ③, and ④ of Code 10..
+> ②Same as in notes  ②, ③, and ④ of Code 10..
 >
-> ③ constructs an ordinal muliplex binary undirected graph for each threshold.
+> ③constructs an ordinal muliplex binary undirected graph for each threshold.
 >
-> ④ loops over the layers of `A_Wu` for each threshold.
+> ④loops over the layers of `A_Wu` for each threshold.
 >
-> ⑤ sets the layers constructed by binarizing `A_Wu` according to the present threshold on the diagonal of the supra-adjacency matrix.
+> ⑤sets the layers constructed by binarizing `A_Wu` according to the present threshold on the diagonal of the supra-adjacency matrix.
 >
-> ⑥ connects consecutive layers.
+> ⑥connects consecutive layers.
 >
-> ⑦ does NOT connect NON-consecutive layers.
+> ⑦does NOT connect NON-consecutive layers.
 >
-> ⑧ same as in Code 10
+> ⑧same as in Code 10
 >